-Black Hills Corporation, a South Dakota corporation 4,000,000 shares, or 4,600,000 shares if the underwriters' over-allotment option is exercised in full

-39,248,927 shares(1)

-43,248,927 shares or 43,848,927 shares if the underwriters' over-allotment option is exercised in full(2)

-Depending on the price of our common stock at the time of settlement and the relevant settlement method, we may receive proceeds from the sale of common stock upon settlement of the forward sale agreement, which settlement must occur within approximately 12 months of the date of this prospectus supplement.
-At an initial forward sale price of \$28.70875 per share, we expect to receive net proceeds of \$114,835,000 million (or \$132,060,250 million if the underwriters exercise their over-allotment option in full and we elect for the forward seller to sell such shares to the underwriters), subject to the price adjustment and other provisions of the forward sale agreement, in the event of full physical settlement of the forward sale agreement.
-Unless the federal funds rate increases substantially prior to the settlement of the forward sale agreement, we expect to receive less than the initial forward sale price per share upon physical settlement of the forward sale agreement.
+lssuer Common Stock Offered by the Forward Seller Common Stock to be Outstanding Black Hills Corporation, a South Dakota corporation 4,000,000 shares, or 4,600,000 shares if the underwriters' over-allotment option is exercised in full Immediately After the Offering Common Stock to be Outstanding after Settlement of the Forward Sale Agreement Assuming Physical Settlement Use of Proceeds 39,248,927 shares(1) 43,248,927 shares or 43,848,927 shares if the underwriters' over-allotment option is exercised in full(2) Depending on the price of our common stock at the time of settlement and the relevant settlement method, we may receive proceeds from the sale of common stock upon settlement of the forward sale agreement, which settlement must occur within approximately 12 months of the date of this prospectus supplement.
+At an initial forward sale price of \$ per share, we expect to receive net proceeds of \$ million (or \$ million if the underwriters exercise their over-allotment option in full and we elect for the forward seller to sell such shares to the underwriters), subject to the price adjustment and other provisions of the forward sale agreement.
+Unless the federal funds rate increases substantially prior to the settlement of the forward sale price per share upon physical settlement of the forward sale agreement.
 See "Underwriting-Forward sale agreement" for a description of the forward sale agreement.